contractlevel/yield-v2/docs/operator/UPGRADES.md

 This runbook covers UUPS upgrades of `ParentVault`, `ChildVault`, and `YieldcoinShare`.
 Production upgrades must be executed through the protocol operator's OpenZeppelin `TimelockController`.

-The timelock must hold `UPGRADER_ROLE` on each vault and own `YieldcoinShare`.
+The timelock must hold `UPGRADER_ROLE` on each vault and on `YieldcoinShare`. `YieldcoinShare` uses role-based access control rather than ownership; its default-admin authority is separate from `UPGRADER_ROLE`.
 These authorities must not be assigned to a routine operator wallet.

 ## 1. Prepare